Gilbertyegon/Angular-IP2/README.md

 ## CONTACT US :ticket:
-if you have any issue with our website,dont hesitate to contact us gilbert.yegon@student.moringaschool.com
+if you have any issue with our website,dont hesitate to contact us gilbert.yegon@student.moringaschool.com or bravoyegon@gmail.com

 ## License
 copyright @ 2022